wp-plugins/hitsteps-visitor-manager/readme.txt

 == Installation ==

 It is extremely easy to install.
-All that you have to do is: open an account via the hitsteps website, add your site to your account and get your API Code to use the plugin.
+All you have to do is to open an account via the hitsteps website, add your site to your account and get your API Code to use the plugin.

-View The Features That hitsteps Offers: http://www.hitsteps.com/features.php
+View features hitsteps offers: http://www.hitsteps.com/features.php

 == Screenshots ==